tigerfarm/arduino/Altair101/README.md

     to hear an interview with the Altair 8800 clone creator, Mike Douglas.

 Note, I don't intend to implement full Altair 8800 functionality.
 For example, my machine will not run Basic, nor will it run CPM.
-You can run those on laptop computer emulators.
+You can run those on a laptop computer emulator.

 I just want a computer that looks and feels like the limited edition that was available in 1975.
 That version did not have any interfaces.
 It cost $621 with extremely limited utility.
 If I had worked during one high school summertime, I could have bought one and had few bucks to spare.